 Affected Dog x Normal Dog: no affected puppies, but all puppies will be carriers

-Carrier Dog x Carrier Dog: some affected puppies / some carrier puppies / some normal puppies
+Carrier Dog x Carrier Dog: about 25% affected puppies / about 50% carrier puppies / about 25% normal puppies

-Carrier Dog x Normal Dog: no affected puppies / some carrier puppies / some normal puppies
+Carrier Dog x Normal Dog: no affected puppies / about 50% carrier puppies / about 50% normal puppies

 Normal Dog x Normal Dog: all puppies normal – no affected puppies / no carrier puppies